O1sims/networkR/README.md

 	118: 2,4,5,6,7     5                      1,3      0      2        0
 	119: 3,4,5,6,7     5                      1,2      0      2        0

 The brokerage, or middleman power, of each node set can be derived in much the same way.
-This is done by executing the `blockPower()` function.
+This is done by executing the `setBrokerage()` function.
 We arrive at the following output:

 	> setBrokerage(network, N)
 			 set setSize  successors predecessors noSucc noPred power